-DESCRIPTION.
-Female (holotype and paratype).
-Head, seen from above, wider than long (19 : 15).
-Occipital margin slightly concave, sharp.
-Inner orbits of eyes diverging anteriorly.
-Vertex about 3/8 head width; frontovertex, measured along the middle, longer than wide (5:3).
-Apical angle of ocellar triangle somewhat more than 90°; distance between posterior ocelli more than distance from them to anterior ocellus (7:4) and to occipital margin (7:2); distance from posterior ocelli to eye margins less then diameter of an ocellus; distance from anterior ocellus to dorsal margin of facial cavity, formed by meeting scrobes, 3x more than to occipital margin.
-Facial cavity deep, not large, but broad, delimited dorsally and laterally by sharp keel; borders of the cavity almost vertical; dorsal margins of this cavity strongly concave (frontal view), frons depressed before it; interantennal prominence of face broad, convex , not reaching oral aperture.
-Toruli clearly above the level of lower eye margins; distance between toruli equal to distance from them to eye margins and 2x more then distance to oral aperture.
-Malar space about 2x shorter than maximum height of eye; subocular suture present.
-Antenna as in Fig. 3.
+and to occipital margin (7:2); distance from posterior ocelli to eye margins less then diameter of an ocellus; distance from anterior ocellus to dorsal margin of facial cavity, formed by joined scrobes, 3x more than to occipital margin.
+Facial cavity deep, not large, but broad, delimited dorsally and laterally by sharp keel; borders of the cavity almost vertical; dorsal margins of this cavity strongly concave (front view), frons depressed before the cavity; interantennal prominence of face broad, convex, not reaching oral aperture.
+Toruli situated clearly above the level of lower eye margins; distance between toruli equal to distance from them to eye margins and 2x more than distance to oral aperture.
+Malar space about 2x shorter then maximum height of eye; subocular suture present.
+Antenna as on Fig. 3.
 Pronotum very short, with slightly concave posterior margin.
 Mesoscutum 1.5x as wide as long.
 Scutellum somewhat convex, shorter than mesoscutum (3:4) and longer than wide (4:3), rounded at apex and with slightly curved lateral margins; apex of scutellum not overhanging propodeum.
 Mesopleura convex.
 Metapleura narrow, broadening dorsally.
-Wings not abbreviated; the forewing 2.7-3.0x as long as its maximum width; costal cell about 11x as long as wide, its anterior margin convex; anterior half of costal cell with hairs; linea calva interrupted in the middle with 7 very small hairs and closed with 1 row of hairs before posterior margin of the wing; apex of stigmal vein not rounded, with 3 sensilla in slightly curved line.
+Wings not abbreviated; forewing 2.7-3x as long as its maximum width; costal cell about 11x as long as wide, its anterior margin convex; anterior half of costal cell with hairs; linea calva interrupted in the middle with seven very small hairs and closed with single row of hairs before posterior margin of the wing; apex of stigmal vein not rounded, with three sensilla in slightly curved line.
 Mesotibial spur 2x shorter than 1st segment of mid tarsus.
-Propodeum in the middle about 1/3 of scutellum length and 2x shorter laterally than scutellum.
+Propodeum in the middle about 1/3 scutellum length and 2x shorter laterally than scutellum.
 Gaster somewhat shorter than mesosoma, pygostyli situated near its base.
 Ovipositor sheaths scarcely exerted.